Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > The // is a Floor Divisionoperator used for dividing two operands with the result as quotient displaying digits before the decimal point.
 For instance, 10//5 = 2 and 10.0//5.0 = 2.0.

 ---

+## 32. What is monkey patching in Python?

+> The dynamic modifications made to a class or module at runtime are termed as monkey patching in Python

+---